karmatys8/karmatys8/README.md

 ## About Me

 I am an aspiring Front End developer.
 Looking for a job/internship, preferably in React.
-Currently I have no commercial experience. 🚀
+At the moment I have no commercial experience. 🚀

-I have been studying IT for 3 semesters at AGH.
-I chose the Software Development path.
+I have been studying IT for 3 semesters at AGH, following the Software Development path.
 I started seriously programming in June of 2022.
 In addition to studying for classes in my free time I self-study in Front End development. 🎓

-I am an extroverted 20 yo Male. 😊
+I am an extroverted 20 yo male. 😊

+As I am bilingual and so is this GitHub profile, some repositories are only available in one language.
+Translating all of them would take me too much time. 😕

 ### Hobbys